 Government’s re-opening plan overly cautious, says Goodbody

-The group’s chief economist Dermot O’Leary (above) said recovery was likely to be patchy with significant government support necessary beyond current timelines.
+Dermot O’Leary, chief economist Goodbody: ‘Recovery likely to be patchy with significant government support necessary.’
+Photograph: Dara Mac Dónaill Dara Mac Donaill

-Goodbody Stockbrokers said the lifting of restrictions here has been slower than in other countries and this would impact on the speed of recovery.
+Goodbody Stockbrokers said the lifting of restrictions here has been slower than in other countries and that this would hit the speed of recovery.

 “Ireland’s success in controlling the virus suggests that the reopening plan could be accelerated, thus limiting the longer-term economic damage to jobs and the public finances,” the firm’s chief economist Dermot O’Leary said.

-The economy reopened this week after a two-month shutdown to limit the spread of Covid-19.
-Under the Government’s five-phase plan for unlocking restrictions at three-week intervals, many sectors and industries will, however, remain closed until later in the Summer, as late as August 10th in some cases.
+The economy began the process of reopening this week after a two-month shutdown to limit the spread of Covid-19.
+However, under the Government’s five-phase plan for unlocking restrictions at three-week intervals, many sectors and industries will remain closed until later in the summer, as late as August 10th in some cases.

 In its latest outlook for the economy, Goodbody said “significant damage” had already been done, while some key sectors will not be able to return to full capacity due to social distancing measures for some time.